All learners Network

 Organizing the first yearly conference

-K-5 Cohorts – North and South
+K-5 Cohorts – North, Central, South

 These First Year Cohorts are open to math coaches who will help organize and support math instruction for all learners at their schools.
 This group will learn how to organize and run weekly PLC meetings to support teacher use of formative assessment.
 They will deliver and interpret the High Leverage Assessments, learn to use Formative Probes, and help teachers implement Math Menu.
 Many coaches have already done some work with Math for Struggling Learners or with the Ongoing Assessment Project.
 For those who have not, information and coaching will be provided.